georgeajwalsh/Guardianscrape/README.md

 import os
 from datetime import datetime, timedelta`

-2.API_KEY is the personal key that gives us access to the Guardian's content API, BASE_URL is the web address we will be pulling data from, and FILE_NAME is where we will be saving the data we collect
+2. API_KEY is the personal key that gives us access to the Guardian's content API, BASE_URL is the web address we will be pulling data from, and FILE_NAME is where we will be saving the data we collect

 `API_KEY = "998344a2-04a1-4410-9d53-1490cfa2e9d2"
 BASE_URL = "https://content.guardianapis.com/search"